 During LASIK eye surgery, the eye specialist doesn't remove the cornea entirely.
 Instead, he creates a flap so that he can open up the cornea – kind of like opening a door – before making the correction with a more accurate femtoseconds laser and closing it back up again.
 With LASIK surgery, the correction is also made deeper into the stroma instead of on the surface.

-ReLEx-smile is the newest eye laser surgery technique and during my research, Medifocus (the eye clinic I chose) seemed to be the only eye clinic in Belgium offering this option.
-In fact, the technique is only a couple years old and very few eye clinics perform it, let alone are specialized in it.
+ReLEx smile is the newest eye laser surgery technique and during my research, Medifocus (the eye clinic I chose) seemed to be the only eye clinic in Belgium offering this option.
+In fact, the technique is only a couple of years old, and very few eye clinics perform it, let alone are specialized in it.

 And yet this is the one I chose.
 Why?
 It was actually a no-brainer.
-Recovery with ReLEx-smile is even faster than with LASIK as only a tiny “hole” is made with the laser in the cornea.
+The ReLEx smile eye surgery recovery time is even faster than with LASIK as only a tiny “hole” is made with the laser in the cornea.
 No large part of the cornea is removed and no flap is made that could rip open again.
 A tiny part of the cornea tissue is then removed, which reshapes the outer layer of the cornea, improving the eye's vision.

-Aside from this technique being less invasive, it also has the quickest recovery time and the highest success rate.
-Especially for people who have a vision of -4 or worse, ReLEx-smile works better.
+Aside from this technique being less invasive, it also has the quickest recovery time and the ReLEx smile success rate is the highest of all the techniques available.
+Especially for people who have a vision of -4 or worse, ReLEx smile works better.
 I had -5 on my left eye and -4.5 on my right.

-Lastly, it's great for people with dry eyes like me as both PRK/LASEK and LASIK are known to make your eyes drier for months after the surgery, while any possible dryness created through ReLEx-smile disappears much more quickly again.
+Lastly, it's great for people with dry eyes like me as both PRK/LASEK and LASIK are known to make your eyes drier for months after the surgery, while any possible dryness created during the ReLEx smile surgery disappears much more quickly again.

 The only downside: it's the most expensive procedure, at €2000/eye.
 But it's your eyes, you know?
 I'm usually a very budget-conscious person, but this was something that would affect the rest of my life, and so I only wanted the best.